VisualizationPicayune/VisualizationPicayune.github.io/_posts/2015-06-30-cropping-images-with-CSS.md

     display: inline-block;
 "></a>
 ~~~
-Height and width specify the size of the crop, and background-position here shifts the image left and up.
+Height and width specify the size of the crop, and background-position above shifts the image left and up.
 Think of which pixel you want in the upper left corner of the crop.